Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 For developers, a WaaS natively implementing AA can create a better foundation for using different components of the AA stack without having to incur manual configuration of third-party components.
 This results in a streamlined experience and higher implementation efficiency.

 Particle Network has a vertically integrated solution, offering a self-developed WaaS and AA stack, integrating AA directly into its WaaS offering.
 Particle also supports the usage of Biconomy’s AA stack while also providing cross-compatibility with Openfort, Pimlico, Alchemy, and others, which can be found in our product documentation.
-Via AA support, WaaS providers can turn the current rigid wallet interaction experience into a more flexible one through programmability, making the user experience smoother.
+Via AA support, WaaS providers can turn the current rigid wallet experience into a more flexible one through programmability, making the user experience smoother.

 When it comes to WaaS, some desirable AA tools and components that a provider could incorporate to make your dApp friendlier could be: